motikaz/tt/README.md

 # tt
-all my test cases for further use
+all my test-cases for further use